 With a 5” thick seat pad, most users should have no issues sitting comfortably for long periods of time in this chair.
 With a 24/7 rating, you can also rest assured the warranty covers this type of extended sitting as well.

-The GO-99-3-GG is the only chair in the list under $400 to offer a 3” ratchet back height adjustment.
+The GO-99-3-GG offers a 3” ratchet back height adjustment.
 This gives the added flexibility to change back heights, depending on your specific requirements.
 The ventilated back will keep you cooler throughout the day.
 The GO-99-3-GG includes a height adjustable lumbar support system, allowing you to customize the lumbar support systems fit to your body.

 If you’re not tall, this could be a good option for you.
 The GO-99-3-GG has a more modest range of 18” to 22”, which is perfect for people that are between 5’7” and 6’4” tall.